BPC-157 & Pentadeca Arginate (PDA)

 BPC-157 (Body Protection Compound-157) is a 15-amino-acid peptide fragment derived from human gastric juice.
-Originally characterized for its protective effects on the GI lining, it has proven to be one of the most broadly reparative molecules studied — demonstrating healing effects across gut epithelium, tendon, muscle, vascular endothelium, and nerve tissue.
+Originally characterized for its protective effects on the GI lining, it has become one of the most broadly studied repair peptides — with preclinical data across gut epithelium, tendon, muscle, vascular endothelium, and nerve tissue.

 It works through two core mechanisms: restoring angiogenesis (new blood vessel formation) and modulating inflammation without immunosuppression.
 This makes it useful wherever tissue integrity is compromised and repair has stalled.

 BPC-157 lacks FDA approval because unpatentable peptides can't justify the required trial investment — not because of safety concerns.
-It has peer-reviewed preclinical data, Phase II trials (IBD and post-operative recovery), and extensive clinical experience.
+It has peer-reviewed preclinical data, emerging human pilot studies, and extensive clinical experience.
+A 2025 systematic review (HSS Journal, 544 articles screened) concluded that high-quality clinical evidence remains limited and use should be approached with caution.
 Work with a licensed clinician.

 How BPC-157 Works